 Mobile apps generally offer users a more intuitive user interface, making it easy to complete tasks.
 This unique interface environment enables users to become more immersed in the mobile experience.
 Users of specific operating systems have also become accustomed to certain functionalities and characteristics, developing an app for particular platforms offers users the functionality they expect.
 Responsive websites can’t always guarantee a standard of functionality users prefer.

 Responsive mobile websites are websites that can accommodate different screen sizes.
-Essentially, a responsive website is a customized version of a regular website that is used specifically for mobile.
+Essentially, a responsive website is a customized version of a regular website that is used correctly for mobile.

 However, the right choice depends on your business objectives.
 If your goal is to offer mobile-friendly content to a wide range of people, then a mobile website is probably the way to go.
 However, if you want to engage better, interact with, and communicate with your customers to drive customer loyalty, a mobile app presents itself as a better option.